andrewhowdencom/x40.link/README.md

 [going away]: https://firebase.google.com/support/dynamic-links-faq
 [documentation]: https://www.x40.dev

+## Usage

+Probably, do not, at this point.
+I'm working on this project instead of full-time work; however, the stability of this project is shaky at best.
+I'm stabilizing this solution's network APIs and client implementations before the code solution is even reasonably stable.

 ## Understanding this work

 This project functions as a demonstration of work.
 In the future, I will likely cannibalize it for the